 |I hope you are all enjoying 2020.
 I love this time of year and it’s proven to be a welcoming season of reflection and development so far.
 Therefore, I’ve been able to make a huge dent in my “films to watch” list.
 And subsequently I’ve included a list of independent films that have impacted me most.
 It’s always fun putting these together.
 I hope you get inspired.
 Enjoy!

 More from Common Ground.
-The above image features The Templo de Santa Rosa de Viterbo in Querétaro, Mexico.
+The below image features The Templo de Santa Rosa de Viterbo in Querétaro, Mexico.
 It opened as a convent in 1752.
 After the Liberal party won a civil war known as La Reforma in 1860 it was used as a hospital for 100 years.
 It is now under historical preservation while the convent portion is a college and the Temple holds regular mass.

 Common Ground is a 20+ year photographic study of Latino culture.
 Check it out on Instagram!